NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 This functionality is implemented for all USGS CSM sensors, so, for ``frame``, ``linescan``, ``pushframe``, and ``SAR`` models.

-It is important to note that the ``model state`` of a CSM camera and the CSM camera itself, while both stored on disk as JSON files, are not the same thing.
-The CSM camera file (also called the ``CSM ISD`` file) has the transforms from sensor coordinates to J2000 and from J2000 to ECEF.
-These are then combined together to form the model state, which has the transforms from the sensor to ECEF.
-The model state is used to project ground points into the camera and vice-versa, so it is sufficient for the purposes of bundle adjustment, stereo, and mapprojection.

 ASP's ``parallel_stereo`` and bundle adjustment programs can, in addition to CSM ISD camera model files, also load such model state files, either as previously written by ASP or from an external source (it will auto-detect the type from the